PenakeHarntaweesompone/PenakeHarntaweesompone/README.md

-- 🔭 I’m currently working on Unity and already creating 3 games

-- 🌱 I’m currently learning on game development and have a goal to master Unreal Engine
+- 🌱 I’m currently learning on game development and have a goal to master Unity and Unreal engine

 ## Contract
 [official email] - st1849@roong-aroon.ac.th<br>